-The types of reasons that may be used to justify certain uses not otherwise allowed on resource lands are identified in OAR 660 004-0022 Reasons Necessary to Justify an Exception Under Goal 2, Part 11(c):
+The types of reasons that may be used to justify certain uses not otherwise allowed on resource lands are identified in OAR 660- 004-0022 Reasons Necessary to Justify an Exception Under Goal 2, Part 11(c):

-- (1) For uses not specifically provided for in subsequent sections of this rule or OAR 660, Division 014, the reasons shall justify why the state policy embodied in the applicable goals should not apply.
-Such reasons include but are not limited to the following: - (a) There is a demonstrated need for the proposed use or activity, based on one or more of the requirements of Statewide Goals 3 to 19; and either - (b) A resource upon which the proposed use or activity is dependent can be reasonably obtained only at the proposed exception site and the use or activity requires a location near the resource... or
+(1) For uses not specifically provided for in subsequent sections of this rule or OAR 660, Division 014, the reasons shall justify why the state policy embodied in the applicable goals should not apply.
+Such reasons include but are not limited to the following:

+(a) There is a demonstrated need for the proposed use or activity, based on one or more of the requirements of Statewide Goals 3 to 19; and either can be reasonably obtained only at the proposed exception site and the use or activity requires a location near the resource... or